Retail Store Space Planning

 Product Placement

 Strategically placing products can boost sales.
 Eye-level shelves are prime real estate, quickly catching shoppers’ attention.
 High-demand or high-margin items should be placed at eye level, while lower shelves can house complementary or lower-cost products.
-Endcap displays at the end of aisles are valuable real estate for showcasing featured products or promotions in-store retail space planning.
+Endcap displays at the end of aisles are valuable real estate for showcasing featured products or promotions in retail store space planning.

 Psychology in Checkout